REELY'S POETRY PAGES

 Adelaide Crapsey

 Born September 9, 1878, Adelaide Crapsey was a Vassar College alumna (1901).
 She began a career in education as a History and Literature teacher in Kenosha, WI., then went to Rome for a year to study archaeology.
-She returned to teaching at Smith College in Massachusetts, but failing health, in the form of tuberculosis, cut her career short.
-In 1913, she began to write her "Cinquains," five-line stanzas in the strictest possible structure (the lines having, respectively, two, four, six, eight and two syllables).
-She died on October 8, 1914 at the age of 36.
+She returned to teaching at Smith College in Massachusetts, but tuberculosis cut her career short.
+In 1913, she began to write her “Cinquains,” five-line stanzas in this strict structure: two, four, six, eight and two syllables.